yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdcsdk-server.md

 By default, the YugabyteDB connector generates a [complex record](../change-data-capture/debezium-connector-yugabytedb.md#data-change-events) in JSON with key and value information including payload.
 A sophisticated sink can use the information to generate appropriate commands in the receiving system.

-Simple sinks expect simple key/value JSON object where key is the column name and value is the contents of the column.
+Simple sinks expect simple key/value JSON objects, where key is the column name and value is the contents of the column.
 For simple sinks, set `cdcsdk.server.transforms=FLATTEN`.
-With this configuration, the record structure will only emit the payload as a simple JSON.
+With this configuration, the record structure will only emit the payload as simple JSON.

 With `FLATTEN`, the following simple format is emitted: